CheetahO/cheetaho-wp-image-optimizer/readme.txt

 If you exhaust your free image quota, CheetahO will stop working.
 You will have to wait for the next month's quota when your plan will renew.

-= How does the one-time plan work? =
+= How do the one-time plan work? =

 You can purchase a one-time plan for processing you images.
 You will pay for it only once, this is not plan subscription.
 This plan is recommended for websites that have a large gallery that needs to be optimized.